 The check is made by running the cooling system at full capacity.
 Look through the small inspection window on top of the drying cartridge, fig. P66, to make sure there are no gas bubbles, but liquid behind the window.
 The incidence of gas bubbles is allowed only for a short period after the compressor switches on.
-The dryer is located beneath the left-side guard in the coolant hose between the condenser and the cab.
+The dryer is located in the engine compartment in the coolant hose between the condenser and the cab.